ClinSeq/autoseq-snakemake/docs/server_launch.md

 ## Launching multiple samples in server:

-Often time, we may need to launch multiple samples for any specific project.
-During such instances it crutial to ensure that you are submitting your jobs through Slurm, so that Slurm can take care of allocating resources for each of your job.
+If you wish to launch multiple samples in server, it essential to ensure that you are submitting your jobs through Slurm, so that Slurm can take care of allocating resources for each of your job.
 We have already installed Slurm and configured the virtual environment called `prod_up` in our ravenclaw server.
 If you are using a different server and if you wish to specify any memory requirement for any specific job, you need to modify the cluster configuration file as per your requirement.
 The cluster configuration file can be found in `/nfs/PIPELINE/autoseq-snakemake/pipeline/scheduler/cluster_config.json`

 Here is an example of cluster configuration file structure.